SkyNeg/database-runtime-migration-net/src/SkyNeg.EntityFramework.Migration/README.md

-# EntityFrameworkCore.RuntimeMigration.Sqlite
+# SkyNeg.EntityFramework.Migration
-Update Sqlite database using sql scripts at runtime
+Update database using sql scripts at runtime